d3z/product-import_export/README.md

 Yes.

+**Did you spend an inordinate amount of time at the start of this test being really fastidious and then rush it all at the very end?**

+No.

+...

+Yes.

 **You've mentioned _Bulider_ and _Strategy_ more than once in this README.
 Are you a pattern junkie?**

 No. That was a, perhaps misguided, trick to see if ShopKeep have filters in their process that catch and remove serial enterprise developers.
 Kind of a reverse SEO.

+**Did you run this code to see that it worked?**

+The tests passed.

+**Yea, but, did you _run_ the code?**

+The.
+Tests.
+Passed.

 **Do you really have one of those wood burners that everyone is talking about recently?**